JavierJia/javierjia.github.com/_posts/2012-05-27-visa-javiercv.md

 >>>Research on the popular Sogou IME (Chinese Input Method Editor).

->>>Impove the precision of the wanted word that encoded in the Chinese Pinyin Stream
+>>>Improve the precision of the wanted word that encoded in the Chinese Pinyin Stream

 **Awards**
 >2010, Rhinoceroses prize for building the trigram and re-rank model for cloud IME Sogou Research